Withdrawal, Refunds, and Repayments

 Withdrawing from classes on or before the Census Date

-If you reduce your credits below the number we offered you aid for, we must adjust your Pell grant down to reflect your reduced registration.
+If you reduce your credits below the number we originally offered you aid for, we must adjust your Pell grant down to reflect your reduced registration.

 • You may owe a repayment if we already disbursed Pell grant funds to you, and we notify you by mail (usually during the third week of the quarter).